 East Tennant Copper-Gold (SER 100%, Northern Territory)

-In 2020, SER conducted extensive and detailed ground gravity surveys over our ground and together with Arrow Geosciences (led by former Chief Geophysicist for Rio Tinto, Theo Aravanis) processed all available geophysical data, interpreted the results and generated Cu-Au targets.
+In early 2020, SER conducted extensive and detailed ground gravity surveys over our ground and together with Arrow Geosciences (led by former Chief Geophysicist for Rio Tinto, Theo Aravanis) processed all available geophysical data, interpreted the results and generated Cu-Au targets.
 Since then, neighbouring Explorers have started to uncover secondary copper mineralisation in cover sequences providing further evidence of the prospectivity of the region.

 In late 2020, the Mineral Exploration Cooperative Research Centre (MinEx CRC) completed a 10 hole, 4000m National Drilling Initiative (NDI) regional stratigraphic drilling campaign in the East Tenant region.
 The NDI drill holes were designed to test the potential of basement rocks in the region to host gold- and copper-rich mineral deposits similar to those in the Tennant Creek mineral field.